 Kyle Nguyen is an assistant news/features editor and can be reached at email@example.com

-Moaz Elazzazi is a senior multimedia editor at The Spectrum.
+Moaz Elazzazi is the assistant managing editor at The Spectrum.
 He is a mechanical engineering major with a minor in studio art.
 In his spare time, he can be found drawing pretty pictures, taking pretty pictures or fixing obsolete technology.

 Kyle Nguyen is a senior news/features editor at The Spectrum.